wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 1. Rename the query to **Product**.

-1. Locate the **FinishedGoodsFlag** column, and then filter the column to retrieve products that are finished goods (i.e. TRUE).
+1. Locate the **FinishedGoodsFlag** column, and then filter the column to retrieve products that are finished goods (that is, TRUE).

 1. Remove all columns, except the following: